garylirocks/quickrefs/datadog.markdown

 - Trace Analytics
   - Only for traces retained by custom retention filters, not the ones retained by Datadog's Intelligent Retention Filter (those are biased)
 - Watchdog

+### Continuous Profiler

+- Gives you insight into the system resource consumption (eg. CPU, memory and IO bottlenecks) of your applications beyond traces
+- Supported by client libraries

+### Application Security Management

 ## Network Performance Monitoring (NPM)